 The facility now known as Langley Research Center was founded under NACA in 1917, making it the first civilian aeronautical laboratory in the United States.
 Construction began near Hampton, Virginia at Langley Field later that year.
 The current site comprises close to 800 acres of land in the Hampton area, including a wide array of wind tunnels and other aircraft test facilities.

-Construction began on Langley field in 1917, but the chaos of mobilizing for war in Europe delayed completion of the facility for 3 years.
-In April of 1920, President Wilson concurred with NACA's suggestion that the facility be named "Langley Memorial Aeronautical Laboratory" in honor of Dr. Samuel P. Langley (1834-1906), the third Secretary of the Smithsonian Institution, and the facility was officially dedicated 11 July 1920.
+Construction began on Langley Field in 1917, but the chaos of mobilizing for war, the challenges of construction on marshy ground, and the effects of the influenza epidemic combined to make progress slow in completing the new facilities.
+In April of 1920, President Wilson concurred with NACA's suggestion that the facility be named "Langley Memorial Aeronautical Laboratory" in honor of Dr. Samuel P. Langley (1834-1906), the third Secretary of the Smithsonian Institution, and the facility was officially dedicated 11 June 1920.
 Until the establishment of Ames and Lewis (Now Glenn Research Center at Lewis Field) in the 1940s, Langley was NACA's only aeronautics research facility.

 Additional resources about Langley Research Center: